-The fifteenth chapter of First Corinthians tells us several things about the resurrection of the saints.
+I Corinthians chapter 15 tells us several things about the resurrection of the saints.
 This chapter does not mention the catching up, only the resurrection.
 I notice that the resurrection seldom is mentioned in today’s preaching, unless it is referring to the resurrection of Christ two thousand years ago.

-If we are to think clearly about the resurrection, we are going to have to understand that the resurrection and the catching up are two entirely separate events.
+If we are to think clearly about the resurrection, we must understand that the resurrection and the catching up are two entirely separate events.
 The resurrection is an act of redemption, the destroying of the last enemy.
 The catching up is not an act of redemption, merely a demonstration of the power of the age to come.

 But hath now been manifested by the appearing of our Saviour Christ Jesus, who abolished death, and brought life and immortality to light through the gospel, (II Timothy 1:10)

-The great hope of the Gospel of the Kingdom of God is immortality, that which was lost because of the disobedience of Adam and Eve.
-“Redemption” means to gain back that which was lost.
+The great hope of the Gospel of the Kingdom of God is immortality, which was lost because of the disobedience of Adam and Eve.
+“Redemption” means to gain back what was lost.
 The purpose of the Christian redemption is to regain access to the Tree of Life, that is, to acquire immortality.

 So we have been deceived by the great deceiver.
 He knows that people who accept “grace” as a substitute for godly behavior, and who are missing what God is doing in the present hour while they are waiting to die and go to Heaven, will never become new creations of righteous behavior.
 It is righteous behavior that God loves and Satan fears and hates.

 A trick has been played on us.
-We have been promised that we will go to a mansion in Heaven where there are no more tribulations (we trust), whereas Christ came and died so that we might become new creations of righteous behavior clothed with an immortal body.
+We have been promised that we will go to a mansion in Heaven where there are no more tribulations (we trust), whereas Christ came and died so that we might become new creations of righteous behavior clothed with immortal bodies.